borntofrappe/the-nature-of-code/README.md

 _Please note:_

-- in the demo the ball is updated to move downwards as subject to a force of gravity.
-When the mouse is pressed then, another force is applied to move the entity horizontally as well
+- in the demo the `Mover` entity is updated to move downwards as subject to a force of gravity.
+When the mouse is pressed then, another force is applied to move the object horizontally as well

   ```lua
   local gravity = LVector:new(0, GRAVITY)